ohdsi-studies/Covid19Icarius/README.md

 How to run
 ==========
-1. This study consists of two analyses: [Incidence](https://github.com/ohdsi-studies/Covid19EstimationRasInhibitors/tree/master/Covid19IncidenceRasInhibitors) and [Complications](https://github.com/ohdsi-studies/Covid19EstimationRasInhibitors/tree/master/Covid19ComplicationsRasInhibitors)
+1. This study consists of two analyses: [Susceptibility](https://github.com/ohdsi-studies/Covid19Icarius/tree/master/Covid19IncidenceRasInhibitors) and [Severity](https://github.com/ohdsi-studies/Covid19Icarius/tree/master/Covid19ComplicationsRasInhibitors)

-2. You will ultimately build two separate libraries for these analysis: Covid19IncidenceRasInhibitors (the Incidence study) and COVID5ACESeverity (the Complications study).
+2. You will ultimately build two separate libraries for these analysis: `Covid19IncidenceRasInhibitors` (the Susceptibility study) and `Covid19ComplicationsRasInhibitors` (the Severity study).
 Each Analysis folder has specific instructions on how to install the study library.

  *Note: If you encounter errors in devtools pulling the study packages, you may find it easier to download the repo zip locally and uploading it through your RStudio console.
 Instructions to upload packages are provided in [The Book of OHDSI](https://ohdsi.github.io/TheBookOfOhdsi/PopulationLevelEstimation.html#running-the-study-package).*